-Quails are a small gamebird - the combination of its stocky body and long, pointed wings makes it quite distinctive.
-Its upperparts are brown, streaked and barred with buff, while its underparts are a warm buffy orange.
+Quails are distinctive due to the combination of their stocky bodies and long, pointed wings.
+Their upperparts are brown, streaked and barred with buff, while their underparts are a warm buffy orange.

-Rarely seen, it is more often heard giving its distinctive 'wet-my lips' call.
+Rarely seen, they are more often heard giving a distinctive “wet-my-lips” call.

 What they eat:

 - UK breeding: